Medium Difficult Bible Quiz about Bible Characters.

 Bible interpretation documents of other writers indicate that Jesus was likely between thirty and forty years old at the time of his crucifixion.

-He started his ministry after he was baptized.
+Jesus started his ministry after he was baptized by his cousin John the Baptist.

 -

-Who were the Bible people that were passengers on the massive ship called the Ark?
+Who were the Bible people who were passengers on the massive ship called the Ark?

 a.
 Adam, Eve, Cain, and Seth were survivors.